solodev/cloud-documentation/src/Groups/Add User Group/index.md

 # Add User Group

-Adding a group in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding a group in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../images/addusergroup.jpg" alt="addusergroup" style="width: 40%; display: block"></a>